josh-mchugh/rediscovering-javascript/chapter-5/README.md

 ## new-target.js
 Regular functions can use 'new.target' to determine if the function was called as a constructor or a as a regular function.

+## arrow-new-target.js
+Arrow functions use lexical scope and do not have the property 'new.target' which will be undefined.